Baptistemontan/leptos_i18n/docs/book/src/usage/03_subcontext.md

 # Sub Context

-You may want to have sections of you application to use the translations but be isolated from the "main" locale, this is what sub-context are for.
+You may want to have sections of your application to use the translations but be isolated from the "main" locale, this is what sub-contexts are for.

 ## Why not just use `I18nContextProvider` ?

-`I18nContextProvider` does not shadow any context if one already exist, this is because it should only be one "main" context, or they will battle for the cookie, the "lang" attribute, the routing, ect..
+`I18nContextProvider` does not shadow any context if one already exists, this is because it should only be one "main" context, or they will battle for the cookie, the "lang" attribute, the routing, etc.

-`init_i18n_subcontext_*` functions create a context that does not battle with the main context and makes it more obvious that a sub context is created, improving code clarity.
+`init_i18n_subcontext_*` functions create a context that does not battle with the main context and makes it more obvious that a sub-context is created, improving code clarity.

 ## Initialize a sub-context

-`leptos_i18n::context::init_i18n_subcontext` takes an `initial_locale: Option<Signal<L>>` argument, this is so you can control the sub-context locale outside of it, you can for example makes it so the locale of the sub-context is always the opposite of the "main" one:
+`leptos_i18n::context::init_i18n_subcontext` takes an `initial_locale: Option<Signal<L>>` argument, this is so you can control the sub-context locale outside of it, you can for example make it so the locale of the sub-context is always the opposite of the "main" one:

 ```rust
 fn neg_locale(locale: Locale) -> Locale {